 Each inmate housing unit is staffed by a deputy who is responsible for the control of the inmates, called direct supervision.
 This system helps to reduce the number of staff necessary to operate the facility and also reduces inmate violence and vandalism.
 It also enhances interaction between inmates and staff and reduces the frequent and costly movement of inmates by providing services in the housing areas.

-The Court Services Bureau is commanded by Major Beckman who oversees the entire operation, which is divided into two divisions.
+The Court Services Bureau is commanded by Major Beckman who oversees the entire operation, which is divided into three divisions.

 - Support Services Section